Alex Petrovic: Florida Panthers

-On April 18, 2011, Florida signed Petrovic to a three-year, entry-level professional contract.
+On April 18, 2011, the Florida Panthers signed Petrovic to a three-year, entry-level professional contract.
 He made his professional debut in the American Hockey League (AHL) playoffs with the San Antonio Rampage after the 2011–12 season.
 Petrovic began the 2012–13 season with the Rampage in the AHL, but was called up to the Panthers in April 2013.
 On April 18, he made his NHL debut against the New York Rangers, playing in six games at the NHL level near the end of the season.
 He did not score any points, however, though he did record 25 penalty minutes.

 Petrovic attended training camp with the Panthers prior to the 2013–14 season, and was expected to stick with the club for the entire season, but he was one of the earliest cuts and returned to San Antonio of the AHL.
 On January 26, 2016, Petrovic scored his first NHL goal against the Toronto Maple Leafs.
 Two weeks later on February 9 in a 7–4 Panthers win over the Buffalo Sabres at First Niagara Center, he picked up a goal and an assist but fought Evander Kane three times.
 The three fights by the same two adversaries in a single NHL match was the first such occurrence since Jody Shelley and Bob Probert did it on January 10, 2002.